Is it politically wise to support voluntary assisted dying laws?

 The election was won by Dan Andrews’ Labor government, claiming 55 of the 88 Lower House seats.

-Of Liberal MPs who voted in favour of VAD, Louise Staley held onto her seat by a margin of .02%.
+Of Liberal MPs who voted in favour of VAD, Louise Staley held onto her seat.
 Fellow Libs Roma Britnell and David Morris also kept their seats.

 Louise Asher did not recontest her seat, after holding it for 26 years.
 Brian Paynter lost his seat with a swing of - 4.28% (due to a redistribution, a 5% swing had been predicted against him).
 Emma Kealy, the sole National to support the legislation, was returned.